gabrielmbrum/CNN/README.md

 with some fine-tuning, changing some hyperparemters, regularizators, i reached 83% of accuracy with the medium architecture.

+for more details, i wrote the `report.pdf`, using LaTeX, and you can read it to understand my choices and results obtained.

 ## plots

 in the directory `output` there are some plost of feature maps, filters (kernels), history of acc and loss during epochs and some example of predictions done by the final model of each architecture.